jamesmortensen/SageLog/README.md

 $ npm start
 ```

-then in your browser, go to [http://localhost:8090/tests/_SpecRunner.html](http://localhost:8090/tests/_SpecRunner.html).
+Then in your browser, go to [http://localhost:8090/tests/_SpecRunner.html](http://localhost:8090/tests/_SpecRunner.html).
 This page also live reloads when making changes.

 ## Documentation